fabryandrea/classifier/README.md

 **2. The Dataset**

 The training set contains 40,000 entries and 12 columns.
 The following columns need work:
-* The last_trip_date and signup_date columns are strings and have to be converted to datetime.
-Also, I need to create Boolean not_active column from these dates, which will be the target variable.
+* The `last_trip_date` and `signup_date` columns are strings and have to be converted to datetime.
+Also, I need to create Boolean `not_active` column from these dates, which will be the target variable.
 * There are 162 missing ratings by drivers, 6,528 missing ratings by riders, and 319 missing phone numbers.
 I decided to remove rows with missing phone numbers and impute ratings using the mode of all values.
-* There are two categorical features, city and phone.
+* There are two categorical features, `city` and `phone`.
 They need to be one hot encoded for some of the estimators.
 *	Numerical features will need to be standardized for some models using StandardScaler.

 The training set is imbalanced (62% of customers churn).
 I used AUC score as a performance metric to evaluate all classifiers and used StratifiedKFold cross-validation to make sure all classes were represented in the evaluation folds.